Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Related Work

 \subsection{Decision Models for Architecting Quantum Software Systems}

-In the context of quantum software systems, there is a crucial need for decision models that guide the selection of architectural design patterns and strategies.
-These models are essential for addressing the computationally intensive tasks that quantum technology promises.
-In the pursuit of architecting efficient quantum software systems, researchers consider key software quality attributes (e.g., modularity, maintainability, scalability, and reliability) to guide the creation of decision models.
-Akbar \textit{et al}. \cite{akbar2023systematic} introduced a systematic framework that identifies, prioritizes, and develops decision-making strategies for QSE.
+In the context of quantum software systems, there is a crucial need for decision models that guide the selection of architecture patterns and strategies.
+While such patterns and strategies can be selected based on practitioner expertise, decision models provide a systematic approach to guide this selection, particularly in addressing the computational complexity and inherent complexity of quantum technologies.
+In the pursuit of architecting efficient quantum software systems, researchers consider key software QAs (e.g., modularity, maintainability, scalability, and reliability) to guide the creation of decision models.
+Akbar et al. \cite{akbar2023systematic} introduced a systematic framework that identifies, prioritizes, and develops decision-making strategies for QSE.
 They mapped challenging factors into seven core categories and assessed their criticality using methods such as Interpretive Structure Modeling (ISM) and fuzz Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS).
-Their approach provided a structured way to tackle quantum software development challenges and highlighted the decisive influence of resources (e.g., quantum simulators and compilers) on the execution of the QSE process.
-Similarly, Vietz \textit{et al}. \cite{vietz2021decision} focused on the support mechanisms for quantum application developers.
+Their approach provided a structured way to tackle challenges in quantum software development and highlighted the decisive influence of resources (e.g., quantum simulators and compilers) on the execution of the QSE process.
+Similarly, Vietz et al. \cite{vietz2021decision} focused on the support mechanisms for quantum application developers.
 They categorized and classified available tools, services, and techniques that assist in quantum application development.
-Their work culminated in a comparison framework that supports developers in choosing appropriate technologies based on specific quantum computing use cases.
-Nallamothula \textit{et al}. \cite{nallamothula2020selection} employed a decision tree approach to facilitate the selection of suitable quantum computing architectures.
+Their work culminated in a comparison framework that helps developers choose appropriate technologies for specific quantum computing use cases.
+Nallamothula et al. \cite{nallamothula2020selection} employed a decision tree approach to facilitate the selection of suitable quantum computing architectures.
 Their study emphasized the need for tailored decision-making strategies based on the characteristics of a quantum project, including the device, algorithm, and programming languages used.
 Their approach can aid in identifying architectures that could offer a quantum advantage for specific applications.
-Grurl \textit{et al}. \cite{grurl2020considering} focused on incorporating decoherence errors into the simulation of quantum circuits and proposed solutions based on decision diagrams that significantly improve simulation performance by accounting for these errors.
+Grurl et al. \cite{grurl2020considering} focused on incorporating decoherence errors into the simulation of quantum circuits and proposed solutions based on decision diagrams that significantly improve simulation performance by accounting for these errors.
 Their work was pivotal for decision models in QSE, as they provided insights into optimizing simulations in the presence of quantum mechanical instability.
+In our previous study \cite{aktar2025architecture}, we conducted an empirical study to analyze architecture decisions made in quantum software development using data collected from GitHub repositories and Stack Exchange discussions.
+Our analysis revealed a range of practical challenges related to maintainability, performance, and architectural design in real-world quantum software development.
+The findings from our prior work lay the foundation for the current study by pinpointing key design areas where structured decision support is crucial.